SUBMIT A FILM

 • Documentaries about cinema.

-Any entity submitting a film guarantees that it owns the rights of reproduction and diffusion for the projection of the film at the Festival de Cannes, or that it has obtained from the right-holder the necessary authorizations.
+Any entity submitting a film guarantees that it owns the rights of reproduction and diffusion for the projection of the film at the Festival de Cannes, or that it has obtained from the right-owner the necessary authorizations.
 It guarantees the Festival de Cannes any third-party recourse relating to a screening of the film as part of the Festival.

 See the regulation SUBMIT A FILM